Magnetar Engines in Broad-lined Type Ic Supernovae and a Unified Picture for Magnetar-powered Stripped-envelope Supernovae: Abstract

 \section{Abstract}

 We model the multi-band lightcurves of 80 broad-lined Type Ic supernovae (SNe Ic-BL), including 11 associated with long-duration gamma-ray bursts (lGRBs), using a magnetar engine model with $^{56}$Ni decay.
-We find that the data are all consistent with a magnetar central engine, and such a model yields high-quality fits across the sample.
-The medians with $1\sigma$ regions of the key parameters are the initial spin period $P_{\rm{i}}\sim2.04^{+1.84}_{-0.96}\,{\rm{ms}}$, magnetic field $B_{\rm{p}}\sim3.96^{+3.28}_{-1.40}\times10^{15}\,{\rm{G}}$, ejecta mass $M_{\rm{ej}}\sim2.30^{+1.48}_{-1.02}\,M_\odot$, and $^{56}$Ni mass $M_{\rm{Ni}}\sim0.18^{+0.14}_{-0.09}\,M_\odot$, with strong and statistically significant correlations observed for both $M_{\rm{ej}}-P_{\rm{i}}$ (anti-correlation) and $M_{\rm{Ni}}-M_{\rm{ej}}$ (correlation).
-Comparing the SN Ic-BL samples with and without lGRB association using fitting parameters, we find no significant difference between them, although the GRB-associated sample is slightly brighter, possibly due to an observational bias (dimmer ones overshone by the afterglow).
-Relative to ordinary SNe Ic, SNe Ic-BL have similar $^{56}$Ni and ejecta masses, suggesting comparable pre-SN progenitor properties, with differences possibly arising from the presence of a magnetar engine that significantly affects the SN dynamics.
+The data are all consistent with a magnetar engine, yielding high-quality fits across the sample.
+The medians with $1\sigma$ regions for key parameters are initial spin period $P_{\rm{i}}\sim2.03^{+1.81}_{-0.95}\,{\rm{ms}}$, magnetic field $B_{\rm{p}}\sim3.97^{+3.07}_{-1.42}\times10^{15}\,{\rm{G}}$, ejecta mass $M_{\rm{ej}}\sim2.30^{+1.46}_{-1.01}\,M_\odot$, and $^{56}$Ni mass $M_{\rm{Ni}}\sim0.18^{+0.14}_{-0.09}\,M_\odot$, with strong correlations observed for both $M_{\rm{ej}}-P_{\rm{i}}$ (anti-correlation) and $M_{\rm{Ni}}-M_{\rm{ej}}$ (correlation).
+Comparing the lGRB-associated and non-lGRB-associated samples using fitting parameters, we find no significant difference, although the lGRB-associated sample is slightly brighter, possibly due to observational bias (dimmer ones overshone by afterglow).
+Relative to ordinary SNe Ic, SNe Ic-BL have similar $^{56}$Ni and ejecta masses, suggesting comparable pre-SN progenitor properties, with differences possibly arising from the presence of a magnetar engine that governs SN dynamics.
 In comparison with other possible magnetar-powered stripped-envelope SNe (SESNe), including Type Ic superluminous SNe (SLSNe Ic) and fast blue optical transients (FBOTs), we confirm a strong universal $M_{\rm{ej}}-P_{\rm{i}}$ correlation, indicating a common origin.
-SNe Ic-BL and SLSNe Ic have similar ejecta mass distributions, typically $M_{\rm ej}\gtrsim0.5\,M_\odot$, while FBOTs mostly lie below this value.
+SNe Ic-BL and SLSNe Ic have similar ejecta mass distributions, typically $M_{\rm{ej}}\gtrsim0.5\,M_\odot$, while FBOTs mostly lie below this value.
 Differences between SNe Ic-BL and SLSNe Ic may arise from magnetar properties, with SN Ic-BL magnetars rotating faster and having stronger fields.
 Moreover, the $P_{\rm{i}}-B_{\rm{p}}$ distribution of lGRB magnetars largely overlaps with that of SN Ic-BL magnetars.
-In connection with binary simulation results, we propose a unified physical classification and progenitor framework for magnetar-powered and ordinary SESNe.
+Motivated by binary simulation results, we propose a unified physical classification and progenitor framework for magnetar-powered and ordinary SESNe.

 \keywords{\uat{Supernovae}{1668}; \uat{High energy astrophysics}{739}; \uat{Gamma-ray bursts}{629}; \uat{Massive stars}{732} }